hynek/structlog/.github/CONTRIBUTING.md

 - No contribution is too small!
   Please submit as many fixes for typos and grammar bloopers as you can!

-- Try to limit each pull request to *one* change only.
+- Try to limit each pull request to *one* change only (except for typos -- please group those).

 - Since we squash on merge, it's up to you how you handle updates to the `main` branch.
   Whether you prefer to rebase on `main` or merge `main` into your branch, do whatever is more comfortable for you.